Big Wine: 5 companies, 60 percent of sales, 200 brands

 The study consists of two parts – third-party sales data and store visits from Howard and his graduate assistants.
 The former, displayed in some very nifty charts on the study website, paints a fascinating picture of market share as well who owns what labels.
 Three companies – E&J Gallo, The Wine Group, and Constellation Brands, account for more than half of wine sales in the U.S.

+This is my favorite chart.
 For example, you can see how important Cook’s champagne is to Constellation Brands (about as much as Robert Mondavi, believe it not), and that Bronco, which makes Two-buck Chuck, has a bigger market share than much larger companies like Diageo and Altria, which owns Chateau Ste.
 Michelle.

 The store visit results were even more fascinating.
 Howard and his graduate assistants counted wine at 20 Michigan retailers, where they found more than 3,600 unique varieties (where chardonnay was one variety, merlot another, and so forth).
 Those wines came from more than 1,000 different “companies,” although, as the study noted, the ”top firms each contribute to an illusion of diverse ownership by offering dozens of brands (and hundreds of varieties), many of which do not clearly indicate the parent company on their label.”